 Our goal is to provide students with the finest welding education, with a quality level far superior to that of any welding school in the nation.
 With this initial goal in mind, we have developed a financial assistance program to assist the student in securing funding for tuition, and additional living expenses.
 We are not part of the Federal (Nationally Accredited) Program; therefore we do not participate in Pell Grants and/or FAFSA school loans known as "Financial Aid".
 Our program is entitled "Financial Assistance Program".

 Our initial mission is to assist the prospective student in finding and securing any and all free money grants that would be applicable under each agency's criteria for eligibility.

 In order for us to assist prospective students with grants and/or tuition loans, we must first receive the Class Application Form and fee.

-The grant agencies require that each individual applicant contact them directly.
-We do not determine your eligibility; Each agency has their own methods of determining eligibility; therefore, all we do is officially refer you directly to the office, and in some cases directly to the individual case worker.
+The grant agencies require the individual applicant to contact them directly.
+We do not determine your eligibility; each agency has their own methods of determining eligibility; therefore, all we do is officially refer you directly to the office, and in some cases directly to the individual caseworker.
 Good luck in your search for funding.

 Grants and Scholarships